-- 1.2 The Duty is a key part of the Government's wider programme of work to prevent and reduce serious violence: taking a whole-system approach to understand the causes and consequences of serious violence, focusing on prevention and early intervention, and informed by evidence. - 1.3 The purpose of the item on today's agenda is for the Scrutiny Sub Panel to consider and comment on the Partnership's response to the new Serious Violence Duty. - 1.4 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting.
+- 1.2 The Duty is a key part of the Government's wider programme of work to prevent and reduce serious violence: taking a whole-system approach to understand the causes and consequences of serious violence, focusing on prevention and early intervention, and informed by evidence. - 1.3 The purpose of the item on today's agenda is for the Scrutiny Sub Panel to consider and comment on the Partnership's response to the new Serious Violence Duty. - 1.4 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting and subsequently at the Scrutiny Sub Panel's meeting in December 2023 that was declared inquorate.